jetbrains-infra/packer-builder-vsphere/README.md

 ### Boot (`vsphere-iso` only)

 * `boot_wait`(string) Amount of time to wait for the VM to boot.
 Examples 45s and 10m.
-Defaults to 10s(10 seconds).
+Defaults to 10 seconds.
 See the Go Lang [ParseDuration](https://golang.org/pkg/time/#ParseDuration) documentation for full details.
 * `boot_command`(array of strings) - List of commands to type when the VM is first booted.
 Used to initalize the operating system installer.
 * `floppy_dirs`(array of strings) - Seems to not do anything useful yet.
 Not implemented.
 * `floppy_files`(array of strings) - List of local files to be mounted to the VM floppy drive.
 Can be used to make Debian preseed or RHEL kickstart files available to the VM.